Preventing COVID-19: Recommendations and Requirements

 - Arena attendance is limited to 25% or less of full capacity to ensure at least 6 feet of separation between those from different households.

-- School events for kindergarten through grade 12 have special face covering and social distance requirements.
+- Organized school events for kindergarten through grade 12 have special face covering and social distance requirements.
 More details »

 Businesses and Workplaces